Estimation of integrated volatility of volatility with applications to goodness-of-fit testing: Model checks for stochastic volatility models

 \section{Model checks for stochastic volatility models}

-Suppose that we are given a stochastic volatility model (with continuous paths), that is we have the representation (\ref{darstX}) for the log price process $X$ and a volatility process satisfying (\ref{darstsigma}).
-There is still a lot of freedom in the modelling of $\sigma^2$, and the various proposals in the literature typically differ in the representation of its diffusion part $\tau$.
-As noted in the introduction, a quite general class of stochastic volatility models is given by the so-called CEV models, in which $\tau_s = \theta (\sigma^2_s)^{\gamma}$ for some non-negative $\gamma$ and an unknown parameter $\theta$, and the most popular among these is the Heston model from \cite{Heston}, corresponding to $\gamma = 1/2$.
+In this section, we propose a first approach to goodness-of-fit testing for stochastic volatility models.
+Assume we have representation (\ref {darstX}) for the log price process $X$, whereas the volatility process satisfies $\mathrm{d}\sigma_t^2 = \nu_t \,\mathrm{d}t + \tau_t \,\mathrm{d}V_t$ as in typical SV models.
+There is still a lot of freedom in the modelling of $\sigma ^2$, and the various proposals in the literature typically differ in the representation of its diffusion part $\tau$.
+As noted in the \hyperref[Intro]{Introduction}, a quite general class of stochastic volatility models is given by the so-called CEV models, in which $\tau_s^2 = \theta(\sigma ^2_s)^{\gamma}$ for some nonnegative $\gamma$ and an unknown parameter $\theta$, and the most popular among these is the Heston model from \cite{Heston}, corresponding to $\gamma= 1$.